mattiasduerrmeier/ergonomics/README.md

 But do you know how to adjust it correctly?

 Ergonomics do matter.
 Poor ergonomics can lead to ackpain, carpal tunnel syndromes and many other health issues.

-This repository wants to to make as simple as possible to adjust your chair, desk, monitor and keyboard to make as simple as possible.
+This repository wants to to make it as simple as possible for you to properly adjust your chair, desk, monitor and keyboard.

+# Desk
+## Standing desk
+# Chair
+# Monitor

+# Keyboards
+## Different keyboard
+- membrane keyboard
+- mechanical keyboard
+- ergonomic keyboard

+## Membrane keyboard
+## Mechanical keyboard
+## Ergonomic Keyboard

+# Mouse

+# Others

 # license